drublic/fetch-rest-connect/README.md

 * `fetch`, Fetch entry point
   * `action: string`, Action or endpoint you want to call, required
   * `id: String`, If you want to call a specific ID of an endpoint, you can use this field
+  * `uriParams: Object`, If the endpoint has variables in it you can use this object to fill them
   * `addinitinalParameters: object`, Pass get parameters for the request
   * `data: Object`, Data you want to send with the request
   * `method: ENUM('GET' | 'PUT' | 'POST' | 'DELETE') = 'GET'`, Specific method you want for your call